h4rutank/printf-MSPM0/README.md

 This is a library to implement kind of printf() on MSPM0

 # objectives
-To implement kind of printf() over URAT and conduct printf-debugging on serial-monitor.
+To implement kind of printf() over URAT and conduct printf-debugging on serial-monitor.<br>
-This is not redirect to printf() in stdio.h.
+This is not redirect to printf() in stdio.h.<br>
 Just Simple and Fast.

 # Dev Environment